icopy-site/awesome/docs/awesome/awesome-ios.md

 - [Tagging](https://github.com/k-lpmg/Tagging) - TextView that provides easy to use tagging feature for Mention or Hashtag.
 - [InputBarAccessoryView](https://github.com/nathantannar4/InputBarAccessoryView) - A simple and easily customizable InputAccessoryView for making powerful input bars with autocomplete and attachments.
 - [CocoaTextField](https://github.com/edgar-zigis/CocoaTextField) - UITextField created according to the Material.IO guidelines of 2019.
+- [CHIOTPField](https://github.com/ChiliLabs/CHIOTPField) - A set of textfields that can be used for One-time passwords, SMS codes, PIN codes, etc.

 ### UIPageControl
 - [PageControl](https://github.com/kasper-lahti/PageControl) - A nice, animated UIPageControl alternative.